csivitu/csi-accounts-express/README.md

 ### options
 options in an object which has the following options:
 * secret (required)
   The secret used to sign/verify the JWT token.
-In the Gitlab CI/CD, this is availabe in the `JWT_SECRET` variable.
+In the Gitlab CI/CD, this is availabe in the `JWT_SECRET` environment variable.
 * scope
   An array of scopes (strings) that the user must have to authenticate with the middleware.
   Currently supported scope values are: 'csi' (for csi members), and 'user' for all users.